 Financial Summary and performance Highlights of your Company for the financial yearended March 312018 are as follows:

 |Particular ||31st March 2018 ||31st March 2017 |

 |Profit before interest depreciation & tax ||17.35 ||12.81 |

 |Less : Interest ||5.87 ||6.11 |

 |Profit before tax and exceptional items ||9.77 ||5.11 |

 RESULTS OF OPERATIONS

-The Financial Statement of the Company for the Financial year 2016-17 are prepared incompliance with the applicable provisions of the Act Accounting Standards and asprescribed by Securities and Exchange Board of India (SEBI) under SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 (hereinafter referred to as theSEBI Regulation).
+The Financial Statement of the Company for the Financial year 2017-18 are prepared incompliance with the applicable provisions of the Act Accounting Standards and asprescribed by Securities and Exchange Board of India (SEBI) under SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 (hereinafter referred to as theSEBI Regulation).
 The Financial Statement has been prepared on the basis of the auditedfinancial statement of the Company as approved by their respective Board of Directors.
 Theaudited Financial Statement along with Auditor report have been annexed to the AnnualReport and also available on the website of the Company and can be accessed at the weblink www.maanaluminium.in

 Aluminium Extrusion demand remains buoyant with ever growing uses in automotivetransportation packaging building and construction marine consumer durables solarindustrial equipments defence and power sectors.